olayemito/Amazon-Product-Review-Excel-Analysis/README.md

 Here, I created a new sheet to create my Excel Dashboard from the pivot tables I create from the previous sheet.
 I create appropriate charts and cards based on each pivot table already created.
 I used Piecharts, Donutchart, line graphs, clustered columns, textboxes as cards and clustered bars to visualise each table appropriately.

 ### Insights and Conclusions
+You can download the analysis file named Amazon Case Study Solutions [here](